 This year, we came up with a DIY Thanksgiving Placement project—you can check it out here—that lets the kids think about what they’re grateful for.
 Each placemat has a ready-to-color outline of a turkey with the words, “I am thankful for…,” giving us the opportunity to take a breath in this busy season, come together, and set the table with a little extra gratitude.
 As I mentioned in my previous blog, if you’re short on time or want to be even more DIY, buying an instant download like this is another great option.

-7. For the Rolls: Thanksgiving dinner just isn’t complete without the rolls.
+- Thanksgiving dinner just isn’t complete without the dinner rolls.
 With 4 kids and a full plate (no pun intended), this is where I lean on trusted gluten-free brands.
-Udi’s Frozen Rolls are amazing and are always a hit with the Powell clan.
+Udi’s Frozen Rolls are amazing.
 Simply heat your oven and bake the frozen dough balls.
 They will perfectly complete your Thanksgiving dinner.

 Photos by Ashley Burns.